Finding out you have diabetes can be overwhelming. But the first thing you should know is this: you’re not alone. We are here to help.

 Getting support when you have diabetes is critical.
 Why?
 Because connecting with others makes you more informed.
 Hearing from others also re-energizes you and motivates you to do the important job of taking good care of your health.
 Talking with others also eases anxiety about having diabetes.

 That’s why we created our monthly Healthy Living Group — a diabetes support group open to everyone.
 The Healthy Living Group is part class and part discussion and all about supporting you with the information and motivation you need to live well and thrive.
-Our group meets the third Wednesday of each month from 1:00 to 2:00 pm.
+Our group meets the fourth Wednesday of each month from 1:00 to 2:00 pm.
 During that hour you can count on us delivering important updates about diabetes treatment, offering an educational presentation for you to absorb, and engaging the group in discussion.
 Whether you listen to speak up, that one hour each month will help keep you on track and motivated.
 And whether you come sometimes or all the time, you’ll always find the Healthy Living Group to be warm and welcoming.
 Everyone, including family members, is invited to join us.

 Other Things You Need To Know